Difference Between Qualcomm Snapdragon and Exynos

 The Exynos 4210 controller software was included in the Linux kernel, and compatibility was provided in variant 3.2.

-Samsung released the Exynos 4212 as a predecessor to the 4210 dated September 29, 2011, with a faster operating regularity and 50% better 3D visuals efficiency than the prior CPU version.
+Samsung released the Exynos 4212 as a predecessor to the 4210 on September 29, 2011, with a faster operating regularity and 50% better 3D visual efficiency than the prior CPU version.

-Aside from a few high-end SoCs, Exynos is largely dependent on ARM Cortex processors; however, starting in 2021, especially the headline high-end SoCs might have ARM Cortex transistors.
+Aside from a few high-end SoCs, Exynos largely depends on ARM Cortex processors; however, starting in 2021, especially the headline high-end SoCs might have ARM Cortex transistors.

 Main Differences Between Qualcomm Snapdragon and Exynos

-1. Snapdragon processors can be boosted to accomplish significantly improved processing rates than Exynos engines.
-While Exynos processors incorporate greater chips.
+1. Snapdragon processors can be boosted to improve processing rates than Exynos engines significantly.
+At the same time, Exynos processors incorporate greater chips.

 2. In Snapdragon, consumers who enjoy gameplay and videography should lean among handsets with Snapdragon SoCs.
-While Exynos is more suitable for regular usage and provides quicker app loading times, those who simply use their cell to make phone calls or to utilize light applications like Facebook, etc.
+At the same time, Exynos is more suitable for regular usage and provides quicker app loading times for those who simply use their cell to make phone calls or utilize light applications like Facebook.

 3. Snapdragon SoCs feature substantially speedier Adreno GPUs.
 Whereas in Exynos, the Congolese GPU found in Exynos Operating systems

 4. Snapdragon’s picture enhancement is significantly higher than the Exynos’ owing to the impactful Adreno GPU.
-Whereas Exynos graphics rendering is not quite as good as Snapdragons.
+At the same time, Exynos graphics rendering is not quite as good as Snapdragons.

-5. Snapdragon comprises built LTE technology, it was around the first to implement 5G accelerators in their SoCs.
+5. Snapdragon comprises built LTE technology.
+It was the first to implement 5G accelerators in its SoCs.
 Whereas Exynos is notably smoother due to its modular circuitry, which can accommodate more cache at higher velocities.

 References